 Both the salary matrix and the skills matrix needed to be continually reviewed and improved.
 Market conditions change, and so too does sophistication about needs and roles and levels.
 I do not think it is possible to get to perfection, but perfection is the enemy of progress.

 We had a fierce debate over whether to make our salary matrix transparent to the world, or just transparent inside of the company.
 If memory serves, there was concern that external transparency would make it easy to poach our employees.
 I disagreed, but went along with the more conservative approach.
 However, I would have happily shared our salaries with the world.

 When it comes to retention, I don’t believe in playing a defensive game.
+I hate non-competes and non-solicits and think they are bad for innovation and society.
 I think you just try your best to create an awesome place to work for the people who fit your mission and values.

 When we implemented our open salary and skills matrices, we found some people in the organization who were underpaid and gave them raises.
 I’ll be honest, it was expensive, but not as expensive as losing those employees.
 We grandfathered in people who had salaries above their appropriate salary bands.
 To be clear, no one had their pay drop.

 When we rolled the program out to the company, we first made sure that every employee had completed a 1-on-1 meeting with their manager to discuss where they were on the skills matrix, and consequently what that meant for their salary.
 Only then did we open the salary matrix for everyone to see, and of course it stayed open from that point on.

 It is a lot of work putting an open system in place for the first time, and you might have to deal with a shock wave or two when one group discovers that another is paid a higher rate.
 But it is worth it.
 Treat people like grown ups and they will usually act like grown ups.
 Honest and open reality is so much better than today’s typical system which begets disgruntled whispers, gender-based pay discrepancies, and a “get away with what you can” moral code.